sunjiangming/PRS_MCCP/README.md

     Mac OSX

     The package has been tested on macOS Mojave (10.14.6) and Linux (Red Hat Enterprise Linux Server release 7.6).
-Essentially, R codes can also run under Windows enviroments if you revise codes little bit.
+Essentially, R codes can also run under Windows enviroments.

 # Using PRS-MCP